 Some women also need chemotherapy, targeted therapy or hormone therapy.

 Surgery to remove the whole breast is called a mastectomy.
 You may be offered a mastectomy if:

+During a mastectomy, the nipple and some or all of the lymph nodes in the armpit closest to the affected breast are also usually removed.
 In some cases, the surgeon may be able to perform a skin-sparing or nipple-sparing mastectomy.
 This means that more of the normal skin – with or without the nipple – is kept.
-This allows the surgeon to do an immediate breast reconstruction with either a temporary implant (tissue expander), permanent implant or using tissue from another part of your body.
+This allows the surgeon to do an immediate breast reconstruction.
+The reconstruction may be done with either a temporary implant (tissue expander) or a permanent implant, or it may use tissue from another part of your body.

 Mastectomy with an implant reconstruction

 This woman has had a right mastectomy and a reconstruction using an implant.
 She has not had a nipple reconstruction.